kilonzijnr/photo-bing/README.md

 Photo Bing is a application that allows the user to host or post their own photos on the web.

-Photo bing is a projects app that has aided me to publish my pictures on the web.
-In the app you are able to interact with different photos posted at different times.
+Photo bing is a projects app that has aided me to publish my pictures on the web.In the app you are able to interact with different photos posted at different times.
 Moreover as a user you are able to view each photo's details.
 The user is also able to post and remove a photo.

 # Prerequisites
 Before you begin, ensure you have met the following requirements: